nanbaima/infrachain_public/README.md

 - `/get_renewable_share`: Gets a renewable energy share from the `iot` contract.
 - `/push_total_energy_saved`: Pushes the total energy saved to the `iot` contract.
 - `/get_total_energy_saved`: Gets the total energy saved from the `iot` contract.

-Please note that this is a suggested structure and may need to be adjusted based on the specifics of the project.